 Don’t leave this page without exploring the rest of the coast and discovering the best day trip itineraries along the coast of the Peninsula

 3) ‘Heart of the Community’ Rosebud primary school market

 The second saturday of the month at the old carnival site on Point nepean road on the Rosebud foreshore is the Rosebud primary school market, affectionately known as the heart of the community farmers market.

-Up to 130 stalls that sell handcrafted goods, produce and plants but no used goods can be found here.
+Up to 130 stalls that sell handcrafted goods, fresh local produce and plants but no used goods can be found here.

 To learn more about the Rosebud primary school market visit their website here